haydonryan/config/README.md

 # Linux Config Files
-# NOTE MOVING TO GIT BARE REPOSITORY
+# NOTE MOVING TO GIT BARE REPOSITORY - This repository is depricated.

 My common linux configuration files across ubuntu and ish for iOS.
 Stores all configuration in ~/.haydons-config.
 Clone the repository by using the following commands: